xiix0/scam/README.md

-Whenever you find that you are on the side of the majority, it is time to reform.
+It were not best that we should all think alike; it is difference of opinion that makes horse-races.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"